 The flowers are edible and can be added to mixed salads.

 It imparts 4 times less calories than potatoes.
 This is the perfect vegetable for your weight-loss diet.

 Since its glycemic index is so low (15), Jerusalem artichoke can be included directly to the diets of diabetic persons.
 Indeed, it won’t lead to that disruptive glycemia spike (glucose levels in the blood).

 Sauteed in a pan, Jerusalem artichoke will side well with meat.

 And fans will definitely adore preparing pickled sunchoke!

 This fragile vegetable only keeps for a few days in the vegetable rack in your refrigerator.

 - Read also: how to grow Jerusalem artichoke

 Smart tip about Jerusalem artichoke

-Peeling tip from Nature-and-Garden: the “twisted” shape of this root makes peeling Jerusalem artichoke a bit difficult.
+Peeling tip: the “twisted” shape of this root makes peeling Jerusalem artichoke a bit difficult.
 To make it easier, boil or cook the Jerusalem artichoke with its skin together.
 Once cooked, it will peel off very easily.